salvatore-ardisi/cs639/MyFirstApp/README.md

 # My First App

-In this codelab, I learned how to build and run my first Android app in the Java.
+In this codelab, I learned how to build and run my first Android app in the Java. <br />

 Specifically,
 - How to use Android Studio
 - How to run an app on a device and emulator